ZeroTrustZeroTouch/Public-Profile/exampleSite/content/offerings/Fractional-Services.md

 ---
-title: "Professional Partnerships"
+title: "Fractional Services"
 date: 2024-06-06T13:41:10+05:30
 draft: false
 #github_link: "https://github.com/gurusabarish/hugo-profile"
 author: "Glenn Phillips"
 tags:
   - Services offered
-  - Partnerships
-  - IT Management
-  - Professional Services
+  - Fractional Services
-  - Consulting
-  - Technology
 #image: /images/post.jpg
-description: "A Brief Summary of Partnerships offered By Zero Trust Zero Touch"
+description: "A Brief Summary of Fractional Services offered By Zero Trust Zero Touch"
 toc:
 ---

-## At Zero Trust Zero Touch we offer Professional Partnerships, particularly with Service Providers, Indigenous initiatives and Non-Profits.
-What comes with a partnership with Zero Trust Zero Trust?
- - Preferred Pricing
- - Full line of Professional Services
- - Full line of IT Management
- - Dedicated Fractional representation
- - Co-Management of Services
- - Capacity Planning and Forecasting
+## What are Fractional Services?
+Fractional Consulting is a rising trend in IT consulting where instead of hiring externally per project like with Electricians, an agreement is made to internally hire part-time, effectively similar to Bookkeeping and Property Management partnerships.
+This shift allows access to high level Talent, on per-initiative basis, or even on-going retainers.
+The key part Fractional consulting is the flexibility, for both the consultant, and for the partner.

 <hr>

-## Why Partnerships?
+## Why Fractional?
+ - Flexibility - as low as a 20hour a month commitments
+ - Cost Efficient solutions
+ - Internal resource on your team

 Zero Trust Zero Touch was founded on the ideals of "Make Future-Me Less Unhappy", and "Human-Centric".
-The Make Future Me Less Unhappy is simply an easy way of saying I like to do extra work upfront to mitigate Barriers and Blockers that actively make me Unhappy in the long run, meaning there is more room good things in life.
-The Human-Centric part comes as a byproduct of that thought process, as its not very enjoyable to treated like a Cog in a Machine, so I try and do better and treat every person and opportunity as Human first, even if it means missing out on some of the more corporate opportunities.
+The "Make Future Me Less Unhappy" is simply an easy way of saying: Do extra work upfront to mitigate Barriers and Blockers that actively create Unhappiness.
+The "Human-Centric" part comes as a byproduct of that thought process, as its not very enjoyable to treated like a Cog in a Machine, so we try and do better and treat every person and opportunity as Human first, as at the end of the day and all real work will pass through someone's hands.

+ ## Who